 Without using fancy culinary terms, let’s slice right to the core of why MSG makes so many foods taste so darned good!… umami!
 (Ding!
 Ding!
 Ding!)
 Umami is now said to have become a 21st-century culinary juggernaut.
 Who knew?
 MSG imparts the umami flavor (or boosts the savory flavor) of an array of foods by contributing this important taste.
 (Umami, which was identified over a century ago, is the fifth taste that goes along with the other recognized human tastes – salty, sour, sweet and bitter).

 In addition to the savory flavor enhancement properties that MSG brings to foods, the sodium content of a recipe can be reduced by using MSG in place of a proportion of salt.
 Similarly, total sodium content can be reduced by almost half without diminishing the taste.
 Why?
-MSG contains one-third of the amount of sodium as table salt.
+MSG has two-thirds less sodium than table salt.

 Now keep in mind one essential fact that I alluded to above: the umami flavor imparted by MSG is considered “savory,” therefore it harmonizes best with other ingredients in salty and sour types of dishes.
 Likewise, MSG contributes little or nothing to sweet or bitter foods.
 When I talk about savory, think red meat, poultry, seafood, vegetables, soups, casseroles, egg dishes, gravies, and sauces.